walnuthq/madara-docs/docs/components/prover.md

 ## Prover options

-- Proving is an expensive and lengthy operation
 - The actual size of the block to be proven affects the proving costs, but not as much as one might imagine

 ### Prover options